ml4a/ml4a/word2vec_tsne.md

 # we also want to keep track of the actual vocab size
 # we'll need this later
+# note: we add one because `0` is a reserved index in keras' tokenizer
 vocab_size = len(tokenizer.word_index) + 1
 ```